ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 things, The other toole no pnper and,
 While strolling through ihe wood, A tree
 (eil down upon his crown.
 And killed him
 - as it should !
-Had be been
+Had be been reading oí
+the news At home like neighbour Jua,
+I&#x27;ll bet a cent tbia accident Had not
+befallen bim !
+Contentment.-A contente
 </td></tr></table>

 ---